drissiOmar98/Face-AI-Recognition/backend/Train_FaceRecognition_with_ML/README.md

 - **Performance Insights:**
   - Female faces classified slightly better than male faces.
   - Balanced performance overall with Macro F1 ≈ 0.78.

+---
+# 📘 05_FRM_Make_Pipeline

+## 🔎 Introduction
+Up until now, we have:
+- **Cropped faces** from raw images.
+- Conducted **EDA** to assess dataset quality.
+- Extracted **Eigenfaces (PCA features)**.
+- Trained an **SVM model** for gender classification.

+This notebook integrates all of these steps into a **single end-to-end pipeline**.
+The goal is to ensure that any new input image can pass through the same **preprocessing → feature extraction → classification** workflow seamlessly.

+---

+## 🎯 Objectives
+1. **Face Detection & Preprocessing**
+   - Detect faces with OpenCV Haar Cascade.
+   - Convert to grayscale, resize to uniform shape, normalize, and flatten.

+2. **Feature Extraction (PCA - Eigenfaces)**
+   - Apply the trained PCA model to reduce dimensionality.
+   - Reconstruct eigenfaces for visualization.

+3. **Prediction with Trained Classifier**
+   - Use the best-performing **SVM model** (loaded from disk) to classify gender.
+   - Display results with labels (Male/Female).

+4. **Pipeline Integration**
+   - Combine preprocessing, PCA, and SVM into a unified **scikit-learn pipeline**.
+   - Save the pipeline for direct use in deployment.

+---

+## 📊 Results
+- Created a robust **face recognition pipeline** that transforms raw input into predictions.
+- Example predictions correctly displayed **bounding boxes and gender labels**.
+- Eigenfaces visualizations confirm that PCA captures key facial features.

+---